Toheed07/Dev-Hub-101/README.md

 # Dev-Hub-101
-THIS WAS A EVENT IN 2023 techsphere
+This was an event called TECHSPHERE IN 2023